Glossop Tramways

 Glossop Tramways superintendant Emmett

-A blow-up of the 1903 staff photo above showing the superintendent.
+Another blow-up of the 1903 staff photograph above, this time showing Superintendent Emmett.
 It is unclear whether the cap carried a badge or not.

 Glossop Tramways superintendant